FHCS-Team/domjudge/README.md

 Copyright & Licensing
 ---------------------

-**Original DOMjudge:**
 DOMjudge is Copyright (c) 2004 - 2025 by the DOMjudge developers and all respective contributors.
 The current DOMjudge developers are Jaap Eldering, Nicky Gerritsen, Keith Johnson, Thijs Kinkhorst, Mart Pluijmaekers, Michael Vasseur and Tobias Werth; see the manual for a complete list of contributors.

-**Hackathon Extensions:**
-The hackathon extensions in this fork are additional modifications built on top of the original DOMjudge codebase.
-This fork maintains compatibility with the original DOMjudge GPL license while adding new functionality specifically designed for hackathon competitions.

 DOMjudge, including its documentation, is free software; you can redistribute it and/or modify it under the terms of the GNU General